-Core Collective Architects are carbon neutral
+Core Collective Architects is carbon neutral

 Core Collective Architects are certified carbon neutral